Image size 1600x900. Swimmer doing a beginner interval swim workout in a lap pool near a pace clock.

 Beginner Interval Swim Workout (900 yards)

-A 900 yard beginner interval swim workout with short repeats and consistent rest.
+A 900-yard beginner interval swim workout with short repeats, pacing intervals, and consistent rest.

 900 yards30 minBeginnerFitnessfreestyle